PixelTheater/DodecaRGB-firmware/docs/guides/web-simulator.md

   - Identical to the code used in the firmware
   - Scene definitions, animations, and parameter management

+Note: for logging to the web browser, use the built-in `logInfo()` method in web_platform.

 ### JavaScript Components

 - **[`web/js/simulator-ui.js`](../../web/js/simulator-ui.js)**: Main JavaScript UI controller